Chapter 9 - Living Under the Hollywood Sign

 Jane is just one of those people that can pull this off, and we all gladly came.
 I asked her if Jessica could come… and after a moment of hesitation she agreed.
 This would be an interesting night.

 Jess and I arrived at El Coyote to find a very long table set in the back for Jane’s party.
-Apparently, many had taken her up on her invite.
+Apparently, many friends had taken her up on her invite.
 Jess and I said I hi and then proceeded to sit down the table from Jane.
 Barry arrived with a beautiful women in tow.
 I thought to myself, this former monk is doing well.
 They sat next to Jane.
 I was perfectly happy to be a bystander.
 However, there was a moment when I looked down the table and Barry’s woman friend ‘s eyes locked in with me in recognition.
 Shit...
 I thought.

 Jennifer had been out of her marriage to Ed for about the same time I had been unaccompanied.
-I had just begun to like the freedom and in this moment there was nothing to say that was changing that.
+I had just begun to like the freedom and in this moment there was nothing to say that was changing.
 We made it through dinner and arrived at the Pasadena center where the teaching was taking place the next day.
 We found our seats and any thoughts about the night before quickly vanished into the seriousness of it all.

 I had been around many other spiritual teachers, but in this teaching session the Dali Lama projected a field of transmission that was hard to miss.
 This was not the cheerful personality that everyone admired.
 This was a serious teaching and I felt it.
 At some point it got so intense I had to get up and walk around.
 I ended up hanging out in the balcony of the hall, sometimes lying down with my eyes closed.
 The teaching was the Kalachakra teaching.
 The same sand painting screen saver Barry showed me.
 All seemed in alignment.